bajwan/263/p-np/PITCHME.md

 ---
 So let's get back to NP problems, and let us be very clear moving forward that we understand the definition of them.

-We aren't saying these problems can be solved in nondeterministic polynomial time.
 We are saying that a potential solution can be verified in polynomial time.
 ---
 In general we do this by turning them into a yes/no problem (a decision problem).
 Then, if we can prove that some given answer is correct in polynomial time, the problem is in NP.
 ---
 For instance, if we had the 0/1 Knapsack problem we might change the problem statement from

->Given a set of n items with values and weights 1 to n, and a knapsack with capacity W, what is the maximum value the of the items we could carry?
+>Given a set of n items with values and weights 1 to n, and a knapsack with capacity W, what is the maximum value of the items we could carry?

 To
 ---